 Cannabidiol (CBD) is one of over 100 naturally occurring cannabinoids derived from the cannabis plant.

 Cannabinoids are chemical compounds produced by the cannabis plant.
 Cannabinoids activate our body’s endocannabinoid system (ECS) to produce many health and beauty benefits.
 The ECS is the largest neurotransmitter system in the body and is made of chemical signals called endocannabinoids and receptors called cannabinoid receptors.
 CBD binds to cannabinoid receptors and activates pathways that reduce inflammation, pain, and anxiety.
-CBD can also activate receptors outside the ECS, like serotonin receptors, which regulate key body functions like sleep, appetite, mood, and even sex drive – this makes CBD a versatile tool for restoring balance to the brain and body.
+CBD can also activate receptors outside the ECS, like serotonin receptors, which regulate key body functions like sleep, appetite, mood, and even sex drive.

 - Anxiety and depression are common health disorders that can have devastating impacts on health and well-being.
 These disorders are typically treated with pharmaceutical drugs that can cause a number of side effects, can be addictive, and may lead to substance abuse.
-CBD has shown promise as a natural treatment for both depression and anxiety.
+CBD helps maintain normal emotional balance and promotes a sense of relaxation.

 - Acne is caused by a number of factors, including genetics, bacteria, inflammation, and overproduction of sebum (an oil secretion made by sebaceous glands in the skin).
-Recent studies have shown that CBD may help treat acne due to its anti-inflammatory properties and ability to reduce sebum production.
+Recent studies have shown that CBD supports skin health.

-- Recent studies have shown CBD may be of benefit for the heart and circulatory system, including the ability to lower high blood pressure.
-Researchers suggest the stress and anxiety reducing properties of CBD may be able to help lower blood pressure.
+- Recent studies have shown CBD may be of benefit for the heart and circulatory system.

 CBD is extracted from the cannabis plant.
 Marijuana and hemp are two different types of flowering plants in the cannabis family.
 CBD can be extracted from both marijuana and hemp.